General information on recycling and bin collections

 The Council provides a number of recycling provisions, including blue bins, blue bags, brown bins and green food waste containers to supplement the black bins.

 This system allows you to sort your waste as follows:

 - Brown: garden waste

 Your bins/bags will be uplifted on the same day on alternate weeks:

-- Week 1: Blue, brown (between March and November) and food waste
+- Week 1: Blue, brown (between March and November, on purchase of a seasonal garden waste permit) and food waste

 - Week 2: Black and food waste